Using a basic inventory tracker tool can be great when starting out.

 But it takes up time that could be better used elsewhere (like growing your business).
 And is a big sign that your current inventory tracker needs an upgrade to something more real-time.

 3) You have too much inventory on-hand

 Storage costs can be crazy expensive.
-Your own warehouse, a 3PL service, Amazon FBA – they all come with significant overheads attached.
+Your own warehouse, a third party logistics (3PL) service, Amazon FBA – they all come with significant overheads attached.